digitalbazaar/bedrock-dev-manager/README.md

 ## Bedrock Development Manager
-Would you like to know what branch your bedrock modules are on and if you've got uncommited code, or if you're behind origin?
+Would you like to know what branch your bedrock modules are on, if you've got uncommited code, or if you're behind origin?

 Now you can!
 With Bedrock Development Manager.